george-shilovsky/quickforge-docs/docs/AnimationTriggerZones/examples.md

 - Character interface integration for queue and interaction events
 - Example UI feedback widgets

+📌 **Note**: Due to licensing restrictions, some original animation assets were removed from the sample project.
+You can easily replace them with your own animation montages or those available from the Marketplace.

 ---

 ## 🎮 Real-World Usage Examples